Discovering Thailand

 Bangkok’s Two Airports: Navigating BKK and DMK

 Exploring Bangkok is a breeze with its efficient transportation options.
-While there are numerous tour services available, we found navigating the city via the subway to be straightforward.
+While there are numerous paid tour services available if you want to go that route, we found navigating the city via the subway to be straightforward.
 Bangkok boasts two distinct train systems: the underground Metro (MRT) and the above-ground Bangkok Skytrain (BST).
 Purchasing tickets is a breeze; simply approach the ticket counter, indicate your destination (we relied on GoogleMaps for directions), and purchase your ticket.
-The process is smooth, and the staff are incredibly helpful.
+The process is smooth and the staff are incredibly helpful.

-Navigating Thailand on foot offers a delightful way to immerse yourself in the local culture.
+Navigating cities like Bangkok on foot offers a delightful way to immerse yourself in the local culture.
 During our trip, strolling through the city’s narrow alleyways, picturesque canals, and charming side streets was a highlight of our trip for sure.
 The sidewalks are well-kept, providing a comfortable walking experience.
-However, it’s essential to be mindful of crosswalks, as traffic moves on the left side of the road, which is opposite of what I’m used to as an American.
+However, it’s essential to be mindful of crosswalks, as traffic drives on the left side of the road, which is opposite of what I’m used to as an American.

 Language and Communication in Thailand

-It’s courteous to learn a few basic phrases: “Hello” is “sawatdi,” and “Thank You” is “Khop Khun Krap” for males or “Khop Khun Ka” for females, with the gender-specific ending determined by the speaker, not the recipient.
+It’s courteous to learn a few basic phrases though.
+“Hello” is “sawatdi,” and “Thank You” is “Khop Khun Krap” for males or “Khop Khun Ka” for females, with the gender-specific ending determined by the speaker, not the recipient.

 Where to go: Exploring Thailand’s Must See Destinations